the-virtual-brain/tvb-root/tvb_documentation/manuals/UserGuide/UserGuide-UI_Simulator-Visualizers.rst

 Displays the complex-cross-coherence matrix.
 Axes represent brain nodes.
-The matrix is a complex ndarray that contains the `number of nodes` x `number of nodes` cross spectrum for every frequency frequency and for every segment The thick line represents the Mean and the colored area the SD of CohSpec
+The matrix is a complex ndarray that contains the `number of nodes` x `number of nodes` cross spectrum for every frequency and for every segment.
+The thick line represents the Mean and the colored area the SD of CohSpec.

 This visualizer is very similar with the previous one (Cross Coherence Visualizer).